 What is positive parenting?

 I was first introduced to a positive approach to children’s behavior and discipline in my career as an elementary school counselor.
-Later, I also became a Positive Behavioral Interventions and Support Coach and eventually a Certified Positive Discipline Parent Educator.
+Later, I became a Positive Behavioral Interventions and Support Coach and eventually a Certified Positive Discipline Parent Educator.
 I could not believe the impact on children’s behavior, along with both teacher/student and parent/child relationships when strategies were implemented effectively!

 Brand-new to positive parenting?